zhengshuai1001/JiKouCompany/README.md

 Success isn't about how your life looks to others.
 It's about how it feels to you.

 Love the life you live.
 Live the life you love.

+A person who never made a mistake never tried anything new.